thisdougb/ansible-communote/README.md

 # ansible-communote

-This high level playbooks briefly described, and in the order they should be run in if you want to try this out.
+Ansible playbooks briefly described, and in the order they should be run in if you want to try this out.

+1. Build a HashiCorp Vault, auto init and unsealing.
+2. Build a MySQL instance, auto generating a root password and storing it in the vault.

 ## init_ansible_setup.yml